-damage, personal iniurv or death

-can cause property

-Failure to install compressor valves properly can result in extreme discharge temperatures.
+Hazardous gases can cause property damage, personal iniurv or death damage, personal injury or death Failure to install compressor valves properly can result in extreme discharge temperatures.
 This could be an ignition source in the presence of explosive gas possibly causing severe personal injury or death.